lwheinsberg/mvNUR/00_mvNUR_DataPrep.md

     Error in normalize.quantiles(Y) :
     ERROR; return code from pthread_create() is 22

-This issue was resolved by updating Rstudio to the latest version.
+In troubleshooting, this issue was resolved by updating RStudio to the latest version.

 ## Remove outliers